 - Example: Kissmetrics.com offers the most important measurements, powerful analytics, and conversion optimization solutions, used by more than 800 customers today.
 Hence, they incorporated the word ‘metrics’ in their domain name.

 The most important point to remember when you choose a domain name is to remember to make it memorable.
-Blogs with recognizable and memorable domain names trend to jump quickly to the top of their categories once they enter the Internet.
+Blogs with recognizable and memorable domain names tend to jump quickly to the top of their categories once they enter the Internet.
 Word of mouth is the primary way to discover new sites.
 If your blog name doesn’t come trickling off the tongue of a satisfied Netizen, it could be losing one in five potential new visitors.

 3) Short & Easy: